10 Letter of Interest Examples + How to Write One in 2026

 Here’s why a letter of interest might be a good idea:

 Unlike a personal statement, a letter of interest needs to be brief.
-Its sole purpose is to be attention-grabbing, so it can’t go on for too long.
+Its main purpose is to capture attention and clearly convey your interest and qualifications, so it can’t go on for too long.

 Keep it concise at three paragraphs.
 Be highly professional and enthusiastic, and make sure that you’re only communicating key details.

-A good way to stand out is to make a connection with the company, such as by including a relevant personal story.
+A good way to differentiate yourself is to reference a specific project, initiative, or value that the company emphasizes, such as by including a relevant personal story.

 This isn’t the right time to play a risky game—always use a professional, formal tone in your letter.
-Being eager is a huge plus, but joking or using colloquialisms is a no-no.
+Being eager is a huge plus, but joking or using colloquial language can undermine your professionalism.

 You’ll have to do some digging to familiarize yourself with the company’s culture, mission, and projects.

-Find the right contact for your letter of interest
+Find and address the right contact to personalize your letter of interest

 You’re already ahead of the curve by even sending this letter, so don’t lose that unique opportunity by not using the most powerful tool in your arsenal: opening with the recipient’s name.
 Try to find their name and address them directly.

 You care about this company—that much is clear.
-Now, show this to the employer or admissions officer by researching their projects and what they might need.
+Now, show this to the employer or admissions officer by researching their current projects, strategic priorities, and any skills gaps mentioned in recent job postings.
 Even if your exact role isn’t currently open, perhaps there are other openings in the same department?

 It might be tricky, but make sure to stay on course throughout your cover letter.
 Keep it concise and reread every line to ensure that it sends the right message.
 Focus on just two or three of your greatest strengths—you can always list more skills in a resume.

 Just like finding the right resume format is crucial, so is the way you format your letter of interest.
-You want it to be readable and follow a logical flow of information that drives the point home.
+You want it to be readable and follow a logical flow of information that clearly communicates your interest and suitability.
 The body of the letter should be no more than three paragraphs, so this is important!

 Start by including your contact information, such as your name, email, phone number, and address.
 Do the same for the recipient’s information, but also add their job title, company, and their name.
 Lastly, don’t forget the date.

-Briefly introduce yourself to let the recipient know who they’re dealing with.
+Briefly introduce yourself to give the recipient a quick overview of your professional background.
 This goes beyond your name; it’s more about your current job or your experience.
 You could say, “As an engineer with 10 years of experience…” to get the ball rolling.

 Letters of interest often come as a surprise, so it’s a good idea to mention this in the first line of your letter.
 Include the position you’re interested in and state your enthusiasm for the role.
 If you have a personal reason for this, such as an interest spurred by a particular project, mention it here!

-This is something you should do throughout the letter—yes, even in the first paragraph.
+You should connect your qualifications to the organization’s needs throughout the letter—starting with the first paragraph.
 Right off the bat, drop a couple of reasons why your qualifications align perfectly with the company’s needs.

 Use a paragraph or two to dive into your skills and experience.
 Talk about jobs, internships, or volunteer work, all depending on the type of letter of interest.